BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

    purposes.
 No real need to have them in there in the first place, and it just made checking/unchecking the mod fraught with potential unintended side effects.
  * Added a byline in the header comments
+ * Alphabetized a few categories which needed it, and some general reorganization

 **v1.0.3**, April 25, 2018:
  * Renamed mod files to have a `.txt` extension.